 Robots within the hospitality industry are becoming more commonplace, with uses ranging from artificially intelligent chatbots designed to assist with the customer service process to robot assistants deployed to improve guests’ experience in a hotel.
-In this article, you will find more information about the uses of robots within hospitality, complete with eight specific examples from around the world.
+In this article, you will find more information about the uses of robots within the hospitality industry in 2026, complete with 17 specific examples from around the world.

 Table of Contents: